 Trial lawyers or civil litigators are lawyers who represent clients in civil lawsuits.
 Trial lawyers spend much of their time on pre-trial issues such as discovering facts, deposing witnesses, and preparing cases to be tried.
-They also spend a significant amount of time negotiating, drafting documents, writing briefs, and filing motions.
+They also spend a significant amount of time negotiating, drafting pleadings, writing briefs, and filing motions.
 Although most cases are resolved before trial, litigators must have the confidence and skill to argue motions and try a case to a jury or judge.
 Litigators also frequently handle appeals after a case is tried.

 Lawyers who do litigation must have strong legal research and writing skills, since a large part of the practice involves writing.
 They need to be well organized and detail-oriented, and have the ability to see the big picture.
 Trial lawyers also need to be skilled negotiators and have good people skills, since they spend a great deal of time settling cases and talking with clients, witnesses, and opposing counsel.

 Civil litigation spans a broad spectrum of substantive law.
 Some litigators are generalists who work in diverse areas of law.
 Others specialize in particular practice areas, such as employment, business, product liability, or malpractice.
 Litigators may work in small boutique firms, small or medium general practice firms or in litigation departments of large firms.
 Corporations, insurance companies and financial institutions also hire litigators to work in their in-house litigation departments.

 In the past few years there has been increasing interest in alternative dispute resolution, particularly mediation — an informal alternative in which an individual brings opposing parties together to work out an agreement — and arbitration — a simplified version of a trial involving no discovery and simplified rules of evidence.
 Although this area of practice is increasing in popularity, it is most often experienced lawyers and retired judges who practice in this area.